-- Using suffix links, extension rules 2 and 3 can be applied more efficiently. - Any explicit extension takes amortized O(1) time (not shown here). - Since there are only n explicit extensions, the total running time of Ukkonen's algorithm is O(n) (where n = |t|).
+- Using suffix links, extension rules 2 and 3 can be executed more efficiently in O(1) amortized time (not shown here). - Since there are only 2n explicit extensions, the total running time of Ukkonen's algorithm is O(n) (where n = |t|).